Noah-Vincenz/ProjectRun/README.md

 [Build 23/02/2017] (http://aws-website-johncenabuild-hhzod.s3-website-us-east-1.amazonaws.com/)

 ## Intellectual Property Agreement
 The software must be released under a free software license at the end of the project.
-Both the client and the development team should have unrestricted rights to deploy the software and have the software extended or modified
+Both the client and the development team should have unrestricted rights to deploy the software and have the software extended or modified.